 In setting up Eden Primary under the Government’s Free School initiative, we created a charity called Eden Primary Trust.

-The Trustees of the charity then appointed a governing body with specific responsibility for Eden Primary.
+The Members of the charity then appointed a governing body with specific responsibility for Eden Primary.

 |Paul Dossett||Community Governor|